16 Aug Become a Health and Wellbeing Facilitator

 - Travel to and work at a range of community locations as required to meet the needs of the service.

-- Be willing and capable of working on your own initiative without direct daily supervision.
+- Be willing to work at home and capable of working on your own initiative without direct daily supervision.

 - Must be willing to go through Access NI check